amirhossein-ahmadian/airydraw/README.md

 # How to use
 After running *main.py*, you will see the image captured by webcam on the screen (if multiple webcams are installed, you may choose the device by changing the *CAM_DEVICE_INDEX* variable in *main.py*).
 Do the following to test the program:
 1. Move your hand slowly in front of the webcam.
 A bounding box should appear around your hand.
 If it does not, try decreasing the *DETECT_THRESH* variable (direct detection threshold) in *main.py*.
-Please also note that currently this program is not able to detect/track more than one hands simultaneously, so just one hand should be present in the scene.
+Please also note that currently this program is not able to detect/track more than one hand simultaneously, so just a single hand should be present in the scene.
 2. In order to start drawing, you must make a ‘signal’, which means closing your hand (making a fist) and reopening it.
 Repeat this several times with a moderate speed until the signal is detected.
 The color of the bounding box will change when the signal is detected.
 3. Move your hand gently to draw!
 The hand should be open while drawing.
 4. When you want to finish drawing, make a signal (similar to step 2) again.
 The color of the bounding box will change to what was before.